Can Walking Really Prevent And Treat Depression?

 What does the research say?

 There’s now a growing body of evidence proving that exercise, especially in nature, is not only good for preventing some mental health issues, but also for treating them.
 And this evidence now extends to the simplest, cheapest and most accessible forms of exercise: Walking.
+To stay motivated to walk, some of us need a buddy or a challenge - like the Stayin' Wild Challenge - where the daily goal is to hit 10,000 steps.

-Scientific studies show that walking in nature with friends improves mood, productivity, physical and mental health, memory, sleep and sex drive.
+Scientific studies show that walking in nature improves mood, productivity, physical and mental health, memory, sleep and sex drive.
 It also reduces stress, anxiety, lethargy and cognitive decline and can be used to treat anxiety and depression with no negative side effects.
 In fact, walking just 30 minutes a day can reduce your chance of getting heart disease, stroke, diabetes, obesity, some cancers, some mental illnesses and stress by up to 50%.

 So, how does walking prevent and treat depression?